History of Los Angeles Metro: Revenue loss

 On July 26, 2003, the Gold Line to Pasadena was completed and turned over to the Metropolitan Transportation Authority for operation.
-It was completed on time and under budget by the construction authority, although the MTA had to spend an additional $130 million to purchase cars and test the line.
+The construction authority completed it on time and under budget, although Metro had to spend an additional $130 million to purchase cars and test the line.
 On opening weekend, due to massive public interest, some waited up to three hours to board the trains.
 Free rides were offered for the first two days of service.

 Day pass

-A few months after the Gold Line opened, and for the third time in nine years, the MTA experienced a strike.
+A few months after the Gold Line opened, and for the third time in nine years, Metro experienced a strike.
 The Amalgamated Transit Union struck over issues concerning a health insurance trust fund the transit agency pays into and the union manages.
-The ATU wanted the MTA to contribute more to cover the steeply rising costs of medical care.
+The ATU wanted Metro to contribute more to cover the steeply rising costs of medical care.
 However, an independent audit showed the union had mismanaged the nearly bankrupt trust fund, making the agency unwilling to contribute more money without getting a managerial stake.

-On December 17, 2003, the MTA introduced the US$3 "day pass" and lowered fares from US$1.35 to US$1.25.
+On December 17, 2003, Metro introduced the US$3 "day pass" and lowered fares from US$1.35 to US$1.25.
 The day pass allows patrons to get on and off Metro buses and trains as many times as they like within one operational day without paying an additional fare.
-Also, the MTA limited transfers to non-MTA bus systems.
+Also, Metro limited transfers to non-Metro bus systems.
 As of July 1, 2007 the cost of the day pass was increased to US$5.
 As of July 2010 the cost of the day pass was increased again, costing US$6, however, the cost was brought down by US$5 in August 2011, and then to US$7 in September 2014.

-As of March 15, 2009, the day pass is sold only in electronic format on TAP Cards for bus riders.
+As of March 15, 2009, the day pass is sold only in electronic format on TAP cards for bus riders.
 Riders are required to have a TAP card in order to load a day pass.
 A day pass can also be loaded onto a TAP Card at a ticket vending machine, a pass vendor, or a Metro Customer Center.